sqlfluff/sqlfluff/docs/source/indentation.rst

-How indentation is linted is controlled in the rules, but what indentation is expected to be present is controlled by the parser, and therefore configured seperately.
+How indentation is linted is controlled in the rules, but what indentation is expected to be present is controlled by the parser, and therefore configured separately.
 One of the key areas for this is the indentation of the :code:`JOIN` expression.

 Semantically, a :code:`JOIN` expression is part of the :code:`FROM` expression and therefore would be expected to be indented.
-However according to many of the most common SQL style guides (including the `fishtown SQL style guide`_ and the `Mozilla SQL style guide`_) the :code:`JOIN` keyword is expected to at the same indent as the :code:`FROM` keyword.
+However according to many of the most common SQL style guides (including the `Fishtown SQL style guide`_ and the `Mozilla SQL style guide`_) the :code:`JOIN` keyword is expected to at the same indent as the :code:`FROM` keyword.
 By default, *SQLFluff* sides with the current consensus, which is to *not* indent the :code:`JOIN` keyword,